lispgames/sdf/README.md

 `(save-atlas (make-atlas "font.ttf" pixel-size) "atlas.png" "metric.met")`

-Writes an atlas named `atlas.png` containing the characters in `sdf:*default-characters*` from font `font.ttf`, with tallest characters about `pixel-size` pixels tall.
+Writes an atlas named `atlas.png` containing all the available characters from font `font.ttf`, with tallest characters about `pixel-size` pixels tall.

 ### more options: